 Before relocating to Dubai, I’ve lived in Japan for a good 10 years plus a couple of months.
-Initially, I never thought of staying there for long but so much can happen in ten years – I graduated in Japanese university, met my lifetime partner, landed my first job, had a baby, etc. I came to love the place and decided I take the next big step: living there permanently with minimum hassle, if possible.
+Initially, I never thought of staying there for long but so much can happen in ten years – I graduated from a Japanese university, met my lifetime partner, landed my first job, had a baby, etc. I came to love the place and decided I take the next big step: living there permanently with minimum hassle, if possible.

 You can apply for permanent residence in Japan if you have lived there for 10 years consecutively, or 5 years with a work permit.
 You can also qualify for permanent resident status if you’ve been married to a Japanese national for 3+ years.